 NorthGauge’s Steering Committee of top performing doctors and physicians.
 Each person is experienced in physician leadership and in the discipline of peer reviews.
 Above all, this provides not only medical and strategic direction for the company in general, but also for a defined clinical specialty areas.
-These physician leaders will be instrumental in the growth, development and success of NorthGauge’s team services.
+These physician leaders are instrumental in the growth, development and success of NorthGauge.

 Robert Mordkin, MD, FACS, Urology

 Dr. Robert Mordkin attended the University of Southern California Medical School and graduated Alpha Omega Alpha in 1992.
 He then completed both his surgical internship and his urological surgery residency at Georgetown University Hospital, Washington, DC, in 1998.
 During his residency, he served as a Lieutenant Commander in the United States Naval Reserve and received an Honorable Discharge in September, 2004.
 He received advanced training in reconstructive and female urology at the Duke University Medical Center, Durham, NC.
 Dr. Mordkin then joined the full-time faculty in the Georgetown University Hospital Department of Urology in October of 1998.